codescalper/filestruct/README.md

 ## 📌 Overview

-filestruct-rust is a project that relies on essential dependencies like react, tailwindcss, axios, and typescript for building file structure visualization in Rust.
+FileStruct is a project developed using Next.js 13 with Shadcn for UI.
+It allows users to generate an ASCII file tree by pasting a GitHub repository link.
+The project is deployed on Vercel, offering a user-friendly interface for visualizing the structure of GitHub repositories.

 ## 🔍 Table of Contents